HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 Likely, most consumers of DCP data will only be interested in some of the experimental metadata.
 In some cases, this will be confined to a subset of the available metadata (e.g. "which dissociation protocol was used in this experiment?") and in other cases, it will be confined to certain experimental designs ("how was the organoid created in this experiment?").
 In both scenarios, we will observe differences.
 Over time, the set of fields needed to adequately define dissociation protocols will likely change, and not all experimental designs make use of organoids.

-Given the manually created nature of experimental metadata, it's high variability, and the needs of consumers, it is likely that errors and mismatches will occur.
+Given the manually created nature of experimental metadata, its high variability, and the needs of consumers, it is likely that errors and mismatches will occur.
 Assumptions of data consumers will be invalid, highly unusual experimental designs that had never been considered when writing software components will be submitted, and metadata that is not backward compatible or simply incorrect, will all end up in the DCP.

 Data integrity for biological data sets goes beyond simply ensuring the integrity of individual files, however.
 All files in a coherent data set (e.g. all FASTQ files from a single sequencing experiment) must be valid to the same standard, and the experimental metadata that references these files must correctly describe which files were generated from which technique, for example.
-The partitioned nature of many single-cell experiments, along with the continuous processing design of the DCP, makes it hard to even define a *complete data set*, let alone ensure it's integrity.
+The partitioned nature of many single-cell experiments, along with the continuous processing design of the DCP, makes it hard to even define a *complete data set*, let alone ensure its integrity.

-To create a robust and resilient system, it is critical that DCP components are engineered with a liberal attitude to data and experimental metadata, being highly tolerant to errors in data and metadata, integrity problems, and unexpected content.
+To create a robust and resilient system, DCP components must be engineered with a liberal attitude to data and experimental metadata, being highly tolerant of errors in data and metadata, integrity problems, and unexpected content.
 This is likely to mean that DCP components encounter data that they cannot handle, and this is an acceptable compromise as long as these cases are highly visible.
 This RFC proposes several strategies to engineer data processing systems for robustness and data integrity.

 ### User Stories